rocketeers/docs/II-Concepts/Tasks.md

 - **explainer** is responsible for displaying the output, you'll use it to display e.g. progress in your tasks;
 - **paths** finds local and remote paths;
 - **releasesManager** handles releases and their paths;
-- **localStorage** class keeps the local storage file up to date, it tracks remote server's state and credentials;
+- **localStorage** class keeps the local storage file up to date, it tracks the remote server's state and credentials;
 - **builder** allows you to build tasks and strategies on the fly;
 - **queue** allows you to run tasks in a queue within your tasks;
-- **tasks** handles registration of a tasks and their events, it's the class behind the Rocketeer facade.
+- **tasks** handles registration of tasks and their events, it's the class behind the Rocketeer facade.

 You can find a list of the methods available for each of these services directly in the [API documentation](http://rocketeer.autopergamene.eu/api/namespaces/Rocketeer.html).
 They are accessed as a property, e.g. to get a folder in the current release you would do the following: